Inclusive & Accessible Playgrounds

 - Group similar activities together: If you have physical and cognitive activity panels which produce music, for example, link them together and make some accessible from different levels, so children in wheelchairs and children who want to climb on top of the equipment can both play.
 Group this equipment further away from a quiet area, where children who get easily overwhelmed have a safe space.

 - Think about the children who will use your space: Play equipment appropriate for one age group may not be right for another age group.
 Cluster play activities together so children of similar ages can work together.
-Consider running an audit to find out who in your community uses your playground and what their needs are.
+Consider running an audit to find out who in your community needs ADA-accessible playground equipment and surfacing.
 For example, if you have children with visual impairment, they may want activity panels with music or sounds.
 You can also install activity panels with Braille to help all children learn more about Braille.
 Customizing your playground can help get your entire community excited about playtime.

 - Provide multiple levels of play: One of the significant challenges with inclusive playgrounds is that not all children can climb.
 Activity panels can work well for children who can’t climb easily while still offering them something to do.
 If you do have several play levels, offer a variety of ways to get up and down from the raised portion.
 Children who can’t easily climb ladders, for example, may want netting, ramps or other structures.
 Also, make sure there are many payoffs at the top of a structure, so kids have more to do rather than slide back down again.
 Make sure the upper level has enough space for multiple children as well as parents or guardians.